Contents

 News of the Past Professional allows you to import reports from earlier versions of the software, so you can retain your custom layouts.
 Please note that you will find all reports imported in this version in the Custom folder, and after importing the reports, you will need to edit the list to complete the import process.

-To access the import utility, go to the Edit menu and select Utilities, then Import Print Templates From An Earlier Version.
+To access the import utility, go to the Edit menu and select Utilities, then Import Print Templates from an Earlier Version.
 The following image shows the menu layout.

 The program stores reports in the rpts folder, so you need to either enter the name of the folder with its full path, or navigate to it by clicking on the browse button (labeled with three dots) beside the Select Report (rpts) Folder field.
 Clicking on the browse button takes you to the Select Directory window, where you can find and select the rpts folder inside the directory of the old program.
-Note: You need to locate the rpts folder of the earlier version, not the current News of the Past Professional rpts folder in the VNewsPro2.02.0 folder.
+Note: You need to locate the rpts folder of the earlier version, not the current News of the Past Professional rpts folder in the vnewspro folder.
 Click on the c:\ folder to go to the root directory, and then navigate to the folder containing the earlier version of the program.
 If you are not sure of the folder’s name or path, find the desktop icon that launches the old program.
 Right-click once on the icon, and click on Properties.
 The Properties option will give you the path to the old program, the root folder name, and the drive letter.

 Once you have found the rpts folder, click on the Select button to select it.
 In the next window, click on the Import Now button to import the previous version’s designs to the current version.